These people know five languages: advice from polyglots on how to master a foreign speech

 Pulling up on English for work, learning French from scratch to communicate while traveling, or mastering Chinese as a new hobby is all possible if you have a goal and choose the right learning methods.
 Edition The Village asked people who are fluent in four or five foreign languages and a few more at a basic level to share effective language learning techniques and useful life hacks.

-Ekaterina Pustovit - expert with financial crime
+Ekaterina Pustovit - financial crime expert

 Fluent in four foreign languages: English, Polish, French and Turkish; at a basic level knows eleven more, including Spanish, Hebrew and Finnish.